 - Rest Homes

-LEGISLATION IN TURKEY
+LEGISLATION IN TURKEY ON PWDS´ EMPLOYMENT

 Turkey has adopted a national policy to undertake all the necessary measures to ensure full and equal enjoyment rights and fundamental freedoms for PwDs since the 90s.

 It was 2005 when Turkey stipulated the Law No:5378 on PwDs.
 Together with its recent amendment, the Law explicitly declares the state’s commitment to promote and protect the rights of PwDs and to eliminate violations of the rights.
 Since 2005, a number of regulations have been put into force to promote the provisions of the Law.
 The Regulation on Care, Rehabilitation and Family Consultancy Services for PwDs, for example, set out the framework for the care services that can be delivered to PwDs at their own households.
 The Regulation on Public Care Centres for PwDs, Regulation on Private Care Centres for PwDs, and the Directive on Hope Housing Units for PwDs, on the other hand, provide the legal basis for the residential care services.
 There is also the Regulation on Identification of PwDs in Need of Care and Specification of Principles of Care Services defining the procedures of assessment of care needs.
 In line with the Law, all these regulations highlight the ultimate goal of participation in to social and economic life on an equal basis with others.
 Apart from these legislative actions, the Law on Social Services explicitly declares that the state should undertake all the necessary measures for PwDs to lead an independent and dignified life.

+Also, under this section, it is necessary to mention the following regulations:

+- Articles 50 and 61 of the Constitution

+- Articles 53 of Civil Servants Law No. 657

 There are policy documents that have a direct and indirect reference to community living and promoting social and economic inclusion.
 The National Strategy Document and Action Plan on Care Services 2011-2013 is one of the major documents that provide a framework to achieve high-quality care services for PwDs and the elderly.
 For persons with mental health problems, there is a distinct policy document titled the National Mental Health Action Plan 2011-2023.
 Other policy papers addressing the independent living and being included in the community are the Presidential Program 2019 and Ministry of Employment, Family and Social Services Strategy Plan 2018-2022.
 The Presidential Program 2019 also suggests actions for the betterment of care services for PwDs and inclusion of PwDs into the social and economic life.